hpparvi/PyTransit/README.md

 Publications using the code
 ----------------------------
-  - Tingley, Brandon, H. Parviainen, et al. Confirmation of an exoplanet using the transit color signature : Kepler-418b , a blended giant planet in a multiplanet system.
+  - Tingley, Brandon, H. Parviainen, et al. Confirmation of an exoplanet using the transit color signature: Kepler-418b, a blended giant planet in a multiplanet system.
 Astron.
 Astrophys.
 567, (2014).
   - Gandolfi, Davide, H. Parviainen, et al. Kepler-423b: a half-Jupiter mass planet transiting a very old solar-like star.
 Astron.
 Astrophys.
 576, A11 (2015).
   - Parviainen, H. et al. Transiting exoplanets from the CoRoT space mission.
 Astron.
 Astrophys.
 562, A140 (2014).
   - Gandolfi, Davide, H. Parviainen, et al. Kepler-77b: a very low albedo, Saturn-mass transiting planet around a metal-rich solar-like star.
 Astron.
 Astrophys.
 557, A74 (2013).